lfreist/x-search/README.md

 # x-search
 External string searching library (x-search) written in C++ (C++20)

-## Build
+# Build, Installation and Usage
 ### Dependencies

+- libboost-program-options1.74-dev (only for examples)
 - liblz4-dev
 - libzstd-dev
-- libboost-program-options1.74-dev
 - cmake
 - g++ or clang

-# Installation and Usage
 We refer to the corresponding Wiki entry: [Installation](https://github.com/lfreist/x-search/wiki/Installation)

-# Example: building a grep-like executable using x-search
+# Example: building a (basic) grep-like executable using x-search

 As a brief example on how to use x-search, we will create a small (very basic) grep-like executable: